Create an Application Load Balancer - Elastic Load Balancing

 6. For Protocol version, select HTTP1 when the request protocol is HTTP/1.1 or HTTP/2; select HTTP2, when the request protocol is HTTP/2 or gRPC; and select gRPC, when the request protocol is gRPC.

 5. In the Health checks section, modify the default settings as needed.
 For Advanced health check settings, choose the health check port, count, timeout, interval, and specify success codes.
 If health checks consecutively exceed the Unhealthy threshold count, the load balancer takes the target out of service.
 If health checks consecutively exceed the Healthy threshold count, the load balancer puts the target back in service.
-For more information, see Health checks for your target groups.
+For more information, see Health checks for Application Load Balancer target groups.

 6. (Optional) Add one or more tags as follows: